TomPCurran/hippp_final_project/README.md

     - `data-sources`: folder with all relevant data needed for web application development and analysis
     - `graphs`: contains the .png versions of the graphs generated during the analysis.
 It does not contain the interactive plotly maps from the web app.

+ - data_source:
+    - `centers2.csv`: file with geocode center data
+    - `centers_clean.csv`: cleaned version of centers2 with more appropriate information
+    - `chlamydia_females.csv`: the data set downloaded from the chicago data portal as described above
+    - `gonorrhea_female.csv`: the data set downloaded from the chicago data portal as described above
+    - `chlamydia_males.csv`: the data set downloaded from the chicago data portal as described above
+    - `gonorrhea_males.csv`: the data set downloaded from the chicago data portal as described above -`community_areas.geojson`: the geojson file used in the exploratory tool maps
+    - `condom_dist.csv`: raw file downloaded from data portal
+    - `condom_dist_u.csv`: annotated version of raw file used for project planning purposes
+    - `incidences_sti.csv`: transformed and merged data sets of all incidences in community areas for both STIs and genders
+    - `reported_cases.csv`: transformed and merged data sets of all reported cases in community areas for both STI and gender
+    - `sti_df.csv`: concatenated version of `incidence_sti.csv` and `reported_cases.csv`

 ## Investigation

 ### Exploratory Tool: